 - An official high school transcript (with first semester senior grades, if available) or GED diploma and test scores.

 - Official SAT or ACT test scores.
+To request SAT/ACT scores, use the codes below.
 Applicants who have been out of school two or more years are not required to submit test scores.

 - Official college transcript from all postsecondary schools attended.